xerohackcom/AfterKali/README.md

 <h3 align="center">Make Your Kali Linux Awesome with AfterKali</h3>

-<b>AfterKali</b> is a <i>Post Installation Script</i> that improves the core performance and application of Kali Linux operating system.
-It adds many improvements on top of your OS and can be used on both bare metal and VM installs safely.
+<b>AfterKali</b> is a <i>Post Installation Script</i> that improves the Kali Linux operating system's core performance and applications.
+It brings numerous enhancements to your operating system and may be safely installed on both bare metal and virtual machines.

 ## Features v1.0.0